Osteopathy for Babies in Farnham | Surrey Hampshire & Berkshire

 Meadowside Osteopathy 3713 compressed converted

-Some babies prefer turning their head one way, often due to their position in the womb or during birth.
-If they keep favouring that side, a flat spot may appear (positional plagiocephaly), or feeding may be easier on one breast.
+If they keep favouring that side, a flat spot may appear (this is called positional plagiocephaly), or feeding may be preferred on one breast only.

 Signs